njamal/Account-API-Project/README.md

 ## 🚀 Features
 ✅ Batch file processing via REST API.

-✅ Using Maven as the build and dependency management tool for your RESTful API project.
+✅ Using Maven as the build and dependency management tool for RESTful API project.

 ✅ Pagination and dynamic search (by Customer ID, Account Number, Description).